ArcadeHustle/Naomi_DIMM_CDR_boot/README.md

 "firmware1 (http://www.gamoover.net/aspic/1st_FW_Dimm317.rar) is the bog standard 3.17 - as a flash image ready to burn with a programmer (same md5sum as a flash I desoldered some time back)<br>
 firmware2 (http://www.gamoover.net/aspic/2nd_FW_Dimm_402.rar) is a gd-rom/netboot image, which will upgrade the dimm firmware to a patched 4.0 that works with non-net daughterboards."

 Finally, the only thing left to mention is that the old Dreamcast "dcisotools" aka gditools may be useful in solving the disc creation.
 Good luck!
-If you get stuck, just but Mitsu or Dark. https://github.com/einsteinx2/gditools.git
+If you get stuck, just bug Mitsu or Dark. https://github.com/einsteinx2/gditools.git

 ```